90t/book-club/README.md

 - Since then moving on to SoloLearn on my phone ,then Code institute with SoloLearn agian & then syllabus1_LMS1 & syllabus2_LMS2(cloud9)
 - At this stage I was really looking forward to building something real in web development with the flask framework I had heard so much about
 - Flasks Micro services was what I was really interested in , I was setting out to incorporate & learn microservices to speed up, improve, & build a website
-- that could match the mern stack , the mean stack, django , this however is a long term goal as I am very pleased on how far I was able to push the development of this website
+- that could match the mern stack , the mean stack, django , this how ever is a long term goal as I am very pleased on how far I was able to push the development
+- of this website
 - I wanted to see if I could develop a messaging system without having to leave the flask eco system
+- Creating Database for users & Post & followers with SQLACHemy
+- A driver behind the conception of this project was one to one , many to many, many to one, one to none, database relationsips
+- For this task I would need a database, this was a key feature that I needed to explore & my application would depend on it
 - I also wanted to explore Flask-SQLAlchemy, the orm which allows a dev to programme a database
 - Another key driver behind this project was idea of building a fullstack application with flask & cloud9, this was of course a challenge